 Pattaya, Bang Saen, Khon Kaen scrap Songkran parties

-Khon Kaen on Thursday announced the cancellation of the Khon Kaen Songkran Festival, leaving only religious ceremonies to be held during the traditional Thai New Year period this year, as organisers were concerned about the virus.
+Khon Kaen Municipality on Thursday announced the cancellation of the Khon Kaen Songkran Festival, leaving only religious ceremonies to be held during the traditional Thai New Year period this year, as organisers were concerned about the virus.

+The Songkran festival in Khon Kaen is not the only tourism casualty so far.
 Koh Phangan in Surat Thani has suspended its full-moon party for the same reason.
 The beach party will return only when things get back to normal, organisers on the southern island say.

 All entertainment activities during the festival will be cancelled, the city said.

-“We are seeking cooperation from local residents and tourists to refrain from splashing water as it could cause the spread of the virus,” Pattaya Mayor Sonthaya Khunpluem said in a message on his Facebook account on Friday.
+“We are seeking cooperation from local residents and tourists to refrain from slashing water as it could cause the spread of the virus,” Pattaya Mayor Sonthaya Khunpluem said in a message on his Facebook account on Friday.

 The resort city has already postponed the Pattaya Music Festival planned for March 20-21 to a future date that has not been set.
 The festival was one of eight activities that have been called off or delayed this month.

-Songkran activities in Bangkok, including the Khao San water-splashing days, now appear increasingly uncertain.
+The prospects for Songkran activities in Bangkok, including the Khao San water-splashing days, now appear increasingly uncertain.
 The Bangkok Metropolitan Administration and Tourism Authority of Thailand will soon make a decision on whether they should go ahead.